noctwo/EventPilot/README.md

-Full Readme File pending.
+Full readme file pending.
-In the Meantime checkout the <a href="https://eventpilot.netlify.app/login">Live Site</a> an try Logging yourself in with: noctwo22@gmail.com noctwo22
+In the meantime checkout the <a href="https://eventpilot.netlify.app/login">Live Site</a> an try logging yourself in: noctwo22@gmail.com noctwo22